Madeira: Demographics

-About 247,000 (96%) of the population are Catholic and Funchal is the location of the Catholic cathedral.
+In 2023, 94.5% of the population of Madeira were born in Portugal; the total Madeiran population was 256,622.

 Diaspora

-Madeirans migrated to the United States, Venezuela, Brazil, Guyana, Saint Vincent and the Grenadines, South Africa and Trinidad and Tobago."Madeira and Emigration " Madeiran immigrants in North America mostly clustered in the New England and mid-Atlantic states, Toronto, Northern California, and Hawaii.
-The city of New Bedford is especially rich in Madeirans, hosting the Museum of Madeira Heritage, as well as the annual Madeiran and Luso-American celebration, the Feast of the Blessed Sacrament, the world's largest celebration of Madeiran heritage, regularly drawing crowds of tens of thousands to the city's Madeira Field.
+Madeirans migrated to the United States, Venezuela, Brazil, Guyana, Saint Vincent and the Grenadines, South Africa and Trinidad and Tobago.
+Madeiran immigrants in North America mostly clustered in New England and mid-Atlantic states, Toronto, Northern California, and Hawaii.
+The city of New Bedford is especially rich in Madeirans, and it hosts the Museum of Madeira Heritage.
+The annual Madeiran and Luso-American celebration, the Feast of the Blessed Sacrament, the world's largest celebration of Madeiran heritage, regularly draws crowds of tens of thousands to the city's Madeira Field.

-In 1846, when a famine struck Madeira over 6,000 of the inhabitants migrated to British Guiana.
-In 1891 they numbered 4.3% of the population.
-In 1902 in Honolulu, Hawaii there were 5,000 Portuguese people, mostly Madeirans.
-In 1910 this grew to 21,000.
+In the 1846 famine, over 6,000 inhabitants migrated to British Guiana.
+In 1891, they numbered 4.3% of the population.
+In 1902, 5,000 Portuguese people, mostly Madeirans, lived in Honolulu, Hawaii.
+By 1910, this grew to 21,000.

-1849 saw an emigration of Protestant religious exiles from Madeira to the United States, by way of Trinidad and other locations in the West Indies.
+In 1849, Protestant religious exiles from Madeira emigrated to the United States, by way of Trinidad and elsewhere in the West Indies.
 Most of them settled in Illinois with financial and physical aid of the American Protestant Society, headquartered in New York City.
-In the late 1830s the Reverend Robert Reid Kalley, from Scotland, a Presbyterian minister as well as a physician, made a stop at Funchal, Madeira on his way to a mission in China, with his wife, so that she could recover from an illness.
-The Rev. Kalley and his wife stayed on Madeira where he began preaching the Protestant gospel and converting islanders from Catholicism.
-Eventually, the Rev. Kalley was arrested for his religious conversion activities and imprisoned.
-Another missionary from Scotland, William Hepburn Hewitson, took on Protestant ministerial activities in Madeira.
-By 1846, about 1,000 Protestant Madeirenses, who were discriminated against and the subjects of mob violence because of their religious conversions, chose to immigrate to Trinidad and other locations in the West Indies in answer for a call for sugar plantation workers.
-The Madeiran exiles did not fare well in the West Indies.
-The tropical climate was unfamiliar and they found themselves in serious economic difficulties.
-By 1848, the American Protestant Society raised money and sent the Rev. Manuel J. Gonsalves, a Baptist minister and a naturalized U.S. citizen from Madeira, to work with the Rev. Arsénio da Silva, who had emigrated with the exiles from Madeira, to arrange to resettle those who wanted to come to the United States.
-The Rev. da Silva died in early 1849.
-Later in 1849, the Rev. Gonsalves was then charged with escorting the exiles from Trinidad to be settled in Sangamon and Morgan counties in Illinois on land purchased with funds raised by the American Protestant Society.
-Accounts state that anywhere from 700 to 1,000 exiles came to the United States at this time.
+In the late 1830s, physician and Presbyterian minister Reverend Robert Reid Kalley, from Scotland, made a stop at Funchal, Madeira, on his way to a mission in China, with his wife, so that she could recover from an illness.
+Kalley and his wife stayed on Madeira, where he began preaching the Protestant gospel and converting islanders from Catholicism.
+Eventually, he was arrested and imprisoned for his religious conversion activities.
+Another Scottish missionary, William Hepburn Hewitson, took on Protestant ministerial activities in Madeira.
+By 1846, about 1,000 Protestant Madeirenses, who were discriminated against and the subjects of mob violence because of their religious conversions, chose to immigrate to Trinidad and elsewhere in the West Indies in answer to a call for sugar plantation workers.
+The exiles did not fare well there.
+The tropical climate was unfamiliar, and they found themselves in serious economic difficulties.
+By 1848, the American Protestant Society raised money and sent Rev. Manuel J. Gonsalves, a Baptist minister and a naturalized U.S. citizen from Madeira, to work with Rev. Arsénio da Silva, who had emigrated with the exiles from Madeira, to arrange to resettle those who wanted to come to the United States.
+Rev. da Silva died in early 1849.
+Later in 1849, Rev. Gonsalves was then charged with escorting the exiles from Trinidad to settle in Sangamon and Morgan counties in Illinois on land purchased with funds raised by the American Protestant Society.
+Accounts state that between 700 and 1,000 exiles arrived in the United States at this time.